When you experience the benefits of Zen meditation you’ll wonder why you didn’t learn how to do it soon.

-- Zen meditation technique (or “Zazen”) is a powerful meditation technique that is used by both beginners and masters.
+Zen meditation technique (Zazen) is a Buddhist meditation technique that is used by both beginners and masters.

-Zen meditation is one of over 700 different types of meditation.
-So, what makes Zen meditation different to the rest?
+Zen meditation is one of the top 31 types of meditation.

-Zen (which was originally called Dhyana meditation in India) is an easy meditation technique that uses specific posture to create the right state of mind.
+Zen (which was originally called Dhyana meditation in India) is an easy meditation technique that uses specific positions to create the right state of mind.

-To start with, let’s look at the Zen postures and sitting positions
+To start with, let’s look at the Zen positions

 Burmese Position: The legs are crossed with both knees flat on the floor, with one ankle in front of the other but not over.